thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-cloud-express-tutorial.md

 ## Creating table joins in the SALES_FACT table

-The joins in the Sales table were created by doing the following:
+The joins in the SALES_FACT table were created by doing the following:

 1. Click **Data** in the top navigation bar.

 2. Click the **Tables** tab at the top of the page.

-3. Click the **Sales** table.
+3. Click the **SALES_FACT** table.

-   The Columns view of the Sales table appears.
+   The Columns view of the SALES_FACT table appears.

 4. Click the **Schema** tab.